shabeer-syed/shabeersyed/index.md

 categories: [Welcome!]
 ---

-I am a Clinical Psychologist and a Researcher in Epidemiology with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
-This website currently acts as a holder for this  webdomain name and  potential future projects.
+I am a Clinical Psychologist and a Researcher in Epidemiology interested in child and adolescent mental health and health outcomes of adverse childhood experiences.
+This website is currently just a holder for the webdomain name and any potential future projects.

 ## Psychologist